 Any activities occurring near gas infrastructure require due consideration of the risks and controls to ensure they can be conducted safely.
-At closer proximity the risk and extent of controls will increase accordingly, as indicated throughout this document.
-Unless stated to relate to depth or radial distance from the infrastructure, the distances in this document relate to the horizontal distance from the pipeline alignment, not including any vertical separation.
+At closer proximity to gas infrastructure the risk and extent of controls will increase accordingly, as indicated throughout this document.
+Unless stated otherwise, the depth or radial distance from the gas infrastructure relate to the horizontal distance from the pipeline alignment, not including any vertical separation.

-Certain types of assets have additional risks that necessitate particular controls being imposed, such as HP gas infrastructure and metallic pipework.
+Certain types of assets have additional risks that necessitate particular controls being imposed, such as HP gas infrastructure (Critical Assets) and metallic pipework.
 These controls will typically apply for works that are within 15m of the gas infrastructure.

-Activities likely to result in high vibration levels have increased ranges of influence where they may impact the safety of the gas pipeline, particularly piling (30m) and blasting (100m).
+Activities likely to result in high vibration levels have an increased ranges of influence where they can impact the safety of the gas pipeline, particularly activities such as piling (within 30m) and blasting (within 100m).
 High Voltage assets may also influence the safety of metallic assets over large distances.
-Please refer to the relevant parts of Section 5 regarding these types of activities.
+Refer to Section 5 regarding conducting these types of activities.